 We generate revenue primarily through sales of subscriptions to our platform as well as professional services.
-We generally sell our software on a per-user basis and, to a lesser degree, non-user based single application licenses.
+We generally sell our software on a per-user basis or through non-user based single application licenses.
 We generally bill customers and collect payment for subscriptions to our platform in advance on an annual, quarterly, or monthly basis.
 In certain instances, we have had customers pay their entire contract value up front.